 Bahia Honda’s scenic beaches front both the Atlantic Ocean and the Gulf of Mexico.
 They include Calusa Beach, adjacent to the Bahia Honda Bridge, and the mile-long Sandspur Beach just north of the park entrance.

-Overnight visitors can enjoy 80 total campsites — 48 sites for both RVs and tents, and 32 tent-only sites, 16 with electricity and water and 16 nonelectric sites with water — and six cabins on stilts.
+Overnight visitors can enjoy campsites for both RVs and tents and six cabins on stilts.

 Other park amenities include pavilions, freshwater showers, restrooms, grills, picnic tables, beach wheelchairs and a mobi floating chair for in-water accessibility.
 An on-site concession and gift shop has a variety of food, souvenirs and beachwear.
 Kayaks and bikes are available for rent.

-Concessionaire Coral Reef Park Co. offers daily snorkel trips to the reef at Looe Key.
+Concessionaire Coral Reef Park Co. offers snorkel trips to the reef at Looe Key.

-Bahia Honda State Park is located at 36850 Overseas Highway, MM 37.
+Bahia Honda State Park is located at 36850 Overseas Highway, mile marker 37.

 Visit floridastateparks.org/park/Bahia-Honda or call 305-872-2353.
 To reserve bayside cabins up to 11 months in advance, visit floridastateparks.reserveamerica.com or call 800-326-3521.